Tuesday, October 31, 2023

 [xv] One more thing (as Columbo used to say), Florida’s governor also rails against the concept of “woke.”
 “Woke” is not a mystery.
 But, for anyone caught up in the orchestrated confusion that Florida’s governor and his allies have caused, “woke” simply means “awareness.”
 Its people opening their eyes to socio-political-economic injustices committed on Africans in America and throughout the Diaspora and all people around the globe, and caring enough to choose to actively make positive changes and getting in “good trouble” to do better.
 (Again, a nod to the honorable John Lewis.

-In rallying his ignorant troops, DeSantis boasted, “We fight the woke in the legislature.
+P.S In rallying his ignorant troops, DeSantis boasted, “We fight the woke in the legislature.
 We fight the woke in the schools.
 We fight the woke in the corporations.
 We will never ever surrender to the woke mobs,” and “Florida is where woke goes to die.
-This asinine rant echoes the hate-filled words of the late Republican governor of Alabama, George Wallace, who, nearly 70 years ago, proclaimed there would never be integration in that southern state.
-He may as well have said Alabama is where integration goes to die.
-Yet, years later, in a wheelchair, Wallace rescinded his damning proclamation not long before leaving this earthly realm.
+What makes that asinine rant laughable is that the concept of "woke" is not a current thing.
+Were he not so busy banning books, and took the time to READ, he would know that long before "Woke," there were the "Wide Awakes," as Smithsonian Magazine reported.
+His "never surrender" rant echoes the hate-filled words of the late Republican governor of Alabama, George Wallace, who, nearly 70 years ago, proclaimed there would never be integration in that southern state.
+Yet, years later, in a wheelchair after a bullet paralyzed him from the waist down, Wallace rescinded his damning proclamation not long before leaving this earthly realm.
 So, another note to DeSantis and his allies – Karma don’t play; What goes around comes around!
 Sometimes more than once.
-When you know better, you [should] do better.”
 It’s not complicated.